by David Fuentes, Ph.D.

 Harmonic divergence exposes an essential truth in Melodic Figuration Theory.
 While melodic figures certainly have the potential to clearly define harmony, composers and improvisors also freely use them purely for their shape.
 In other words, the elemental patterns of melody have such kinetic integrity that they often sound “right” even when they don’t clearly delineate a clear, stable harmony.

 Meter is music’s essential pulse: a living, dynamic cycle of strong and weak beats that acts as a gravitational engine.
-And depending on how the other musical elements interact with this cyclical engine of strong and weak beats, a composer can generate feelings ranging from deep stability to playful confidence to intense agitation and more.
-This is possible because musical elements take on the characteristic lift and heft of the metric positions they inhabit.
+Depending on how musical elements align with that engine, a composer can generate feelings ranging from deep stability to playful confidence to intense agitation.
+That range is possible because meter works on us physically before it works on us intellectually.

 To hear this principle in action, listen how drastically the same 2-note surface rhythm changes as I shift it to begin at different points within the metric cycle.

-A 2-note rhythmic pattern repeated four times and shifted metrically
+A 2-note rhythmic pattern repeated four times while repositioned in the metric cycle

-• In version 1, the sixteenth note is a pickup, coming just before the beat which makes the rhythm bounce and skip.
+- In version 1, the sixteenth note is a pickup, coming just before the beat which makes the rhythm bounce and skip.

-• In version 2, putting the sixteenth note right on the beat syncopates the dotted eighth such that both notes feel “hammered” or “beaten.”
+- In version 2, putting the sixteenth note right on the beat syncopates the dotted eighth such that both notes feel “hammered” or “beaten.”

-• And version 3 avoids the beat altogether, making the notes run barefoot across hot coals.
+- And version 3 avoids the beat altogether, making the notes run barefoot across hot coals.

 b.
 Normal and modified metric placement of melodic figures.

-• We can modify the normal behavior of a figure by repositioning it differently within the meter.
+- We can modify the normal behavior of a figure by repositioning it differently within the meter.

 In the example below, versions B–D show modified metric alignments of the 3-Note Scale.